 The Principal Democratic Services Officer advised that a request had been received for Corporate Health and Safety to report directly to Corporate Affairs and Audit.
 Currently the Corporate Health and Safety Committee is an advisory committee to Council, in some respects it would seem appropriate to become a working group of Corporate Affairs and Audit Committee.
 It was advised that any such proposal would have to be submitted to full Council for approval.
-In practical terms it avoids the overlap of the Committees undertake.
-Another option would be clarify the terms of reference of the Corporate Health and Safety Committee.
+In practical terms it avoids the overlap of the Corporate Health and Safety Committee.
 The view was expressed that this would need to be discussed by the Corporate Health and Safety Committee, as the Membership involved the Unions and further discussion would be needed.